How to Live Stream Video on eLearning Website

-Each of those three approaches to monetization entails certain pros and cons.
+Each of these monetization approaches entails pros and cons.
 With a professional OVP like Dacast, you’re guaranteed access to all three options, as well as a variety of security options to live stream video on the eLearning website.
 The bottom line?
-A solid video streaming solution should provide monetization and privacy features–and much more!
+Solid video streaming solutions should provide monetization and privacy features–and much more!

-Finally, to live stream video on eLearning website successfully, you should also look for a platform that fits your budget.
+Of course, to live stream video on eLearning website successfully, you need a platform that fits your budget.
 If you’re new to the DaCast platform, you can read more about our affordable live streaming pricing plans.

 Testing internet connection and bandwidth

 Once you select a video streaming solution, you’re ready to consider internet and bandwidth requirements.
 To live stream video on the eLearning website at good quality, we recommend an upload speed of no less than about 3-4 Mbps.
 If you plan to live stream in HD, you’ll need more speed than that.

 We also recommend the following:

-- use wired Ethernet (when available) instead of WiFi.
+use a wired Ethernet (when available) instead of WiFi.
 This increases connection speed and reliability.

 - test your internet before attempting to live stream.
 This ensures that it’s fast enough to deliver your stream at the desired quality.

 - understand that internet speeds are measured in two ways: upload speed, and download speed.
 Upload speed is the more important measure for live stream video broadcasters.

 However, don’t get too bogged down in internet connection and bandwidth minutia.
-Today, internet speeds are generally increasing, and 4G LTE can delier high-speed internet across much of the country.
-By 2018, having sufficient bandwidth for live stream video is easier than ever before!
+Today, internet speeds are generally increasing; 4G LTE can deliver high-speed internet across much of the country.
+In 2019, having sufficient bandwidth for live stream video is easier than ever before!